sarah1117/HTTP_Server/README.md

 # HTTP_Server
-This is a HTTP server for a college project.
+This is a HTTP server for Computer Networks mini-project.
 It is implemented in python.